PBA-2sem/ConAmore/README.md

 Luckily, Bellman-Ford algorithm is a graph algorithm that can be used to  detect negative weight cycles in O(|V||E|) time complexity, and O(|V|) space complexity.

-Negative cycles is when the sum of all weights in a cycle is negative.
-This might sound contradicting towards profitting off of it, but this is where we replace each weight by its logarithm, negated.
-So when the total sum of the weights are negative, we actually make money off of it.

 Example: